bonni208/Business_Ethics/Business_Ethics.md

 ![Course lesson graphic 09](https://innovatelearning.s3.amazonaws.com/busn435-course-header-lesson-09.jpg)

 Broadly speaking, the benefits of diversity in the workplace can be explored in terms of better alignment with the business owners' values and because it makes the organization more successful.
 Businesses can experience greater productivity when employees have higher morale ([Weakliem & Frenkel](https://journals.sagepub.com/doi/10.1177/0730888406290054)).
 A diverse workforce fosters creativity by bringing together individuals from various cultures and backgrounds, offering different perspectives and innovative solutions to problems ([Ability Options](https://abilityoptions.org.au/5-benefits-of-diversity-in-the-workplace/); [Harvard Business Review](https://hbr.org/2017/03/teams-solve-problems-faster-when-theyre-more-cognitively-diverse)).
 Cultural diversity allows companies to navigate global nuances better, such as language skills that can enhance workplace relations and business opportunities in different markets.
-A diverse workforce helps companies connect with a broader client base by promoting a positive image and increasing market awareness.
+Having people who are different from each other work together helps companies connect with a broader client base by promoting a positive image and increasing market awareness.
 Businesses with diverse workplaces are perceived as better employers, attracting top talent who seek fair treatment and acceptance of all backgrounds.

 #### 09.01 | Reframing Privilege: Promoting Equality and Equity